 While conventional, store-bought treats look good, they can sometimes hide undesirable ingredients.

 To make sure your pup is getting a nutritious, healthy and all-natural snack why not bake them yourself at home?
 The other added bonus is that you can save some money, too.
 If, like some of us, you have lots of big dogs, the bill for doggy treats can soon add up!

-We’ll also include homemade puppy treats recipes, and information on the healthiest puppy treats.
+We’ll also include homemade puppy treats recipes and information on the healthiest puppy treats.

 The biggest benefit to making your own puppy treats is that you can customise them for your pup’s unique needs.

 Making your own recipes allows you to completely control all the ingredients so you can be sure he’s not getting anything that doesn’t agree with him.
 Of course, you can also add some of the flavours that she absolutely loves.

-So are puppy treat recipes healthy?
+So, are puppy treat recipes healthy?

 If you buy your ingredients in bulk, you can make your dollar stretch further.
 Simply make a large batch and freeze some for later use.

-And you don’t need to be a whizz in the kitchen.
+Even better, you don’t need to be a whizz in the kitchen.

 They are easy to assemble and, judging by how quickly they disappeared, passed the taste test with flying colors.
 Our puppies love bananas, which are safe to give in moderation.

 Treats are a great way to sneak herbs like parsley into your pup’s diet.

-For a savoury option, try these all natural puppy treats from The Kitchn which contain bacon fat.
+For a savoury option, try these all natural puppy treats from The Kitchn, which contain bacon fat.

 Add some peanut butter and maple syrup and you’ve got a very happy mutt.

-Food allergies, and food sensitivities, can make life very difficult for both dogs and their owners.
+Food allergies and food sensitivities can make life very difficult for both dogs and their owners.

-It can be difficult to pinpoint exactly what foods are causing the problem, but eggs, corn, wheat, soy and milk are common offenders.
+It can be difficult to pinpoint exactly what foods are causing the problem, but eggs, corn, wheat, soy, and milk are common offenders.

-Since these are often found in store-bought treats, a great way to prevent a breakout is to make your own, hypoallergenic treats.
+Since these are often found in store-bought treats, a great way to prevent a breakout is to make your own hypoallergenic treats.

 Lola the Pitty has a great mint and buckwheat homemade puppy treats recipe that is wheat and dairy-free.